Skip to main content

 3. Find Your People

 Isolation fuels imposter syndrome.
-Connect with other women of color in leadership — through coaching groups, professional networks, or communities like the Executive Leadership Lab.
+Connect with other women of color in leadership — through coaching groups, professional networks, or peer communities.
 Hearing "me too" from someone you respect is powerful.

 4. Separate Feelings from Facts